Qustodio Review: Quick Expert Summary

 Mobile & Tablets — Simple & Intuitive Apps

-Both of Qustodio’s Android and iOS apps are very simple to navigate, have a really intuitive design, their features work really well, and I never experienced any bugs when using them.
+Both of Qustodio’s Android and iOS apps are very simple to navigate, their features work really well, and I never experienced any bugs when using them.
 Also, I like that both apps share a similar design, so it’s really easy to switch from Android to iOS and vice versa.

 The main dashboard has a Quick Actions box that’s super convenient — it lets you instantly pause the internet on your child’s device, add extra time, edit daily time limits, and switch between routines.

-The activity summary on the main dashboard is easy to navigate, and you can see all of your kid’s activity for the current day (including by hour), the last 7 days, and with the premium plans, the last 15 and 30 days.
+The activity summary on the main dashboard shows you all of your kid’s activity for the current day (including by hour), the last 7 days, and with the premium plans, the last 15 and 30 days.

-I really like that all the dashboard’s settings are neatly divided, like on desktop.
+I like that all the dashboard’s settings are neatly divided, like on desktop.
 This makes it super easy to find what you’re looking for without spending too much time.
 And once you’re in, setting rules and restrictions is pretty easy.
-It took me no longer than 10 minutes to create rules for my test device.
+It took me 10 minutes to create rules for my test device.

 Both mobile apps are very feature-rich — the only difference is that Qustodio’s iOS app is missing the Panic Button feature.